What is Ashtanga Yoga?

 The starting point for practice is the third limb — asanas (postures).
 Through regular asana practice, one prepares for the development of all the other limbs.

 Yamas and niyamas are about how to relate to others and ourselves properly and ethically.
 Pranayama is breath control, which strengthens the mind.
-The remaining four limbs are essentially deeper and deeper forms of meditation, which are not formally taught, but rather arrived at naturally, as the student is ready.
+The remaining four limbs are essentially deeper and deeper forms of meditation, which are not formally taught, but rather arrived at spontaneously and in their own time, as the student is ready.

-Intentionally or not, by doing asana practice, every Ashtanga practitioner is touching the practice of all eight limbs.
+Note: the first 3-4 limbs are considered sufficient for a lifetime of practice.
+However, through asana practice alone, every Ashtanga practitioner is touching the practice of all eight limbs.

 The 8 Limbs of Ashtanga Yoga